Nabinpathak/MCED-Liquid-Biopsy-Intelligence/README.md

   <figcaption><em>Figure 1: Working Mechanism of MCED</em></figcaption>
 </figure>

+Cancer changes DNA methylation across the genome, creating global hypomethylation and localized hypermethylation.
+Tumor-derived DNA fragments (cfDNA) circulate in blood and keep these aberrant methylation patterns.
+Using bisulfite sequencing, methylation at millions of CpG sites may be measured and summarized into global and chromosome-level characteristics.
+These parameters capture crucial cancer-specific methylation changes and allow an ML classifier to discriminate tumor cfDNA from healthy cfDNA with high accuracy.

+This project implements the pipeline: cfDNA methylation extraction → feature computation → XGBoost classification for early cancer diagnosis.

 This project uses **bedGraph methylation profiles** (4-column format: `chr, start, end, methyl_fraction`) extracted from tumor and healthy samples.